GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/framework/rails/index.md

 # oxd Ruby On Rails

-The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Ruby on Rails application to an OpenID Connect Provider (OP) for login.
-You can send users to any standard OpenID Connect Provider (OP) for login, including the [free open source Gluu Server](http://gluu.org/gluu-server) or Google.
+Use oxd's Ruby on Rails library to send users from a Rails application to your Gluu Server OpenID Connect Provider (OP) for dynamic enrollment, single sign-on (SSO), strong authentication, and access management policy enforcement.

 !!!
 Note
     You can also refer to the [oxd-ruby library docs](../../languages//ruby/index.md) for more details on ruby classes.